 Child name: DoB: Year group:

-Date of the incident:

-Day of the week:
+Date of the incident: Day of the week:

 Members of staff

 Where it took place

 What was the activity?

-Outline of event/ What happene 1?
+Outline of event/ What happened?

 Consequences:

-Protecting (what will now happe n to prevent any imme diate further harm occurring
+Protecting (what will now happen to prevent any immediate further harm occurring)

-Trocessing (what will now happe respication and minima salate faither harm occurring,

 Learning/teaching (what needs to be revisited with the child or learnt)

-Was restraint, restrictive physica intervention, safe ho Iding used? yes/no
+Was restraint, restrictive physical intervention, safe holding used? yes/no

 Letter sent:

-Letter sent.

 Parent / carer informed:

 Time and date:

-Appendix 2: STAR Analysis
+APPENDIX 2: STAR ANALYSIS

 What happened at the time?
-What we could do differently to promote positive

-communicating behaviour in the future?

-Setting (Time, environment, relationships, etc.)
+What we could do differently to promote positive communicating behaviour in the future?
+Setting (Time, environment, relationships, etc.) Trigger (Stressor) Action (What happened?)

-Trigger (stressor)

-Action (What happened?)

 Result (What happens next?)